Manual vs. Power Recliners: Differences You Should Know

 - High Leg Recliners: Recliners that look like traditional chairs.
 With tall wooden decorative legs, they work well in a formal living room.

-Manual Recliners Compared to Power Recliners:
+6. Manual Recliners Compared to Power Recliners

 - Power recliners tend to cost several hundred dollars more than the manual kind depending on the options you choose.

-Where you can place the recliner:
+Where you can place a manual and power recliner?

 - A wall-hugging chair would make a good choice in a smaller space.